 What is unique about the information presented here is that the focus is on what would be of interest to someone wanting to build a model railroad of the BC&G. That's not to say the material is not of interest to the general railfan or BC&G historian, but the emphasis is on the rolling stock and structures and on how the railroad operated.
 There is also an emphasis on information collected by those interested in model railroading as they bring a unique perspective.
 A modeler, for example, will take a photos with a structure as the primary subject providing much more information than a photo where the structure is mostly obscured by a train!

 The BC&G's is a long and storied history.
-The line was founded in 1904 and there is activity going on today to get a tourist line operating on the original right-of-way.
+The line was founded in 1904, closed in 1968, then reopened in 1970.
 Of necessity, this site is focused on the 1950's and 1960's.
 There are several reasons.
 First, this is the period about which there is the most accurate information and most numerous photos.
 Second, it is the period I have chosen to model on my own layout and so I have focused my information search on this period.
-Lastly, I'd say it's the period of most interest as it was then that the BC&G was still running steam when few other railroads were and there are folks around today who had a chance to visit it, so new infomation and photos are still being uncovered.
+Lastly, I'd say it's the period of most interest as it was then that the BC&G was still running steam when few other railroads were and there are folks around today who had a chance to visit it, so new information and photos are still being uncovered.

 BC&G Consolidation #13 is easbound as it passes the Cressmont dairy.
 Photo by Bill Price.